 Don't Trip Yourself up While Buying your New Home

-Don't buy big-ticket items.
-It may be tempting to order that new couch for the soon-to-be-yours parlor, but it's best to stay away from making big ticket purchases like furniture, appliances, jewelry, or vacations until closing.
-Your credit numbers could be altered suddenly if you purchase new furniture using plastic.
-Since lenders are perusing your financial accounts, a large cash purchase is also a mistake.
+Don’t make expensive purchases.
+It may be tempting to buy that new couch for the soon-to-be-yours parlor, but it’s best to avoid making large purchases like furniture, appliances, electronic equipment, or vacations until closing.
+Using plastic to buy furniture could jeopardize your loan process by distorting your numbers.
+Since lenders are reviewing your financial accounts, a large cash purchase is also not advised.

-Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
-Until the sale is complete, the earnest money remains yours.
-Your good faith funds are to go toward your expenses upon closing; some sellers may not realize this.
-An attorney or other type of neutral party can hold your deposit, or you may put it temporarily into a trust account until closing.
-Your purchase contract should specify to whom the funds go if the home purchase fails.
+Don’t hand over a “good faith” deposit directly to the seller in a FSBO (for sale by owner) purchase.
+As a rule, your good faith money belongs to you, not the seller up until the sale is final.
+Your seller may not know that this good faith money should go toward your expenses upon closing.
+Find an attorney or other neutral party who can hold the money or put it in a trust account until closing.
+Your contract should dictate who gets the deposit if the transaction falls through.

 At The Mortgage Exchange Service LLC, we answer questions about this process every day.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we’ll get right back to you, with no obligation to you.
 We guarantee your privacy.